 With dramatically reduced tooling costs, the elimination of sheet metal fixturing, and minimal tooling and equipment wear, production costs are dramatically reduced.
 Because the 4-in-1 FormBalancer is a closed hydraulic system that uses recycled water instead of costly hydraulic oil, maintenance costs are also much lower than traditional hydroforming or die stamping.

 T.O.C.
 (Total Cost of Ownership) is significantly reduced particularly when compared to four (4) separate machines.

 R.O.I.
 (Return on Investment) performance is seen in double digits when compared to other single use legacy technologies.

 Plant Footprints are reduced, Cost of Placement is less, Operating Costs are less and NO special structural systems are required

 ABOUT FluidForming Americas

 Founded in Germany in 2000 and established in the United States 2014, FluidForming Americas services clients including Mercedes-Benz, BMW, Miele, Sub-Zero, and other industry-leading manufacturers.
 FFA has a well-deserved reputation for innovation and a clear vision for the future.
-The company’s unique approach to sheet metal forming, tube forming, and rapid prototyping represents the first major advancement in metal forming in 60 years.
+The company’s unique approach to sheet metal forming and rapid prototyping represents the first major advancement in metal forming in 60 years.
 The FluidForming process and technology have profound implications for manufacturing, manufacturing technologies, product design, and profitability.
 FluidForming Americas is headquartered 50 miles northeast of Nashville, in Hartsville, Tennessee.